Piero Terracina: Auschwitz

-An inhuman travel by train to the Auschwitz death camp, in a wagon crammed, in 64 persons, beyond horror, in crying and paining also childrens.
+An inhuman travel by train to the Auschwitz death camp, in a wagon crammed, in 64 persons, beyond horror, in crying and painting also children.
 Nobody could intervene in the train stations, the SS guarded the convoy.
 As soon as They arrived in Auschwitz-Birkenau, the whole family Terracina was exterminated on the day of arrival except Piero.

 The extermination camp, not as we see it today, in perpetual testimony of inhuman violence, was immersed in the black smoke of the chimneys.
 Piero was beaten and divided by the rest of his family.

 His mother embraced him and never saw her again, the father with his grandfather, as they started towards the gas chamber, greeted him, while he was imprisoned, stripped and shaved, marked with the number A-5506.

 He asks another prisoner where his parents were and is told that they have been murdered and burned and come out as black smoke from the chimneys.
 He experienced an unspeakable pain.

 He was a prisoner, plundered of his dignity as a human being, not a man but an object, a piece.

 The experience in the Auschwitz death camp was terrifying and here he met another young Italian deportee, Sami Modiano, from Rhodes, only two years younger than him.

 Piero and Samuel become fraternal friends, who work together to survive.
-On January 27, 1945, the allies freed the prisoners of Auschwitz;
+On January 27, 1945, the Allies freed the prisoners of Auschwitz;

 Piero and Samuel, with other few Italian survivors, including Primo Levi, were freed.

 The return to life for Piero, as for all Holocaust survivors, was long and painful.